madaster/madaster.github.io/no/en/building-file.md

 In the overview shown you can see the quality of the uploaded source file, broken down into the categories on the basis of which the Madaster platform will further process the file.

 **PERCENTAGE OF CLASSIFICATION METHODS**
-- Based on number of elements; percentage of the number of elements in the source file containing a classification code (such as NL_SfB-Table1).
+- Based on number of elements; percentage of the number of elements in the source file containing a classification code (such as NS 3451).
-- Based on volume; percentage of the volume for which a classification (such as NL_SfB-Table1) assignment is known.
+- Based on volume; percentage of the volume for which a classification (such as NS 3451) assignment is known.

 **PERCENTAGE OF MATERIAL ALLOCATION**
 - Based on number of elements; percentage of the number of elements in the source file containing a material allocation.